smok-serwis/zookeeper-volume/README.md

 automatically set the variable to 1.
 The variable is kept at default 0 in `config.json`.

+Note that the output from zookeeper-fuse, which is normally redirected to /dev/null, will be redirected to zookeeper-volume's stdout.

 # Usage

 To define a volume just type